JasonChou0219/test/docs/source/04_How-To.rst

 .. note::
     In this documentation and the code base the word SiLA Device and SiLA Service are often used unanimously.
 However, a SiLA Device is just a special case of a SiLA Service.
 Both are always special implementations of a SiLA Server.
-    A SiLA Server can implement a broad variety of soft- and hardware, such as laboratory device, virtaul machines, software solution or API wrappers.
+    A SiLA Server can implement a broad variety of soft- and hardware, such as laboratory device, virtual machines, software solution or API wrappers.